Postpartum Nurse: Career Guide and Overview

 Key Responsibilities

-• Assisting new parents with recovery, including physical assistance, wound care, and administering medication
+• Assisting mothers during recovery, including physical assistance and administering medication

 • Providing breastfeeding support and assistance